MrPotato-04/snek-game/README.md

   Its not verry optimized but it works and looks ok.

-  Saddly the original project is currently offline (indefinitely) The original also icluded saved highscores and a login system
+  Saddly the original project is currently offline (indefinitely) The original also icluded saved highscores and a login system (the source code is still available in the Old branch)
 </p>

 ### New (scaled down) live version: <a href='https://snek-on-crack.mrpotato-04.nl/'>Link</a> | <a href='https://mrpotato-04.github.io/snek-game/'>Mirror</a>